revkae/Chess4You/README.md

 # Chess4You
-It is a practice project done in 3 weeks and it was my first approach to learning graphical programming.
-Made with lwjgl library using opengl.
-In future I am gonna add sound, ai, menu, text rendering to this game but for know it can be only played by yourself.
-Need some improvements on engine because its only capability is drawing stuff.
+It is a practice project completed in three weeks, and it was my first attempt at learning graphical programming.
+The project was developed using the LWJGL library with OpenGL.
+In the future, I plan to add sound, AI, a menu, and text rendering to this game, but for now, it can only be played solo.
+The engine needs some improvements as its current capability is limited to drawing objects.